silvermanj7/yeoman.github.io/app/learning/index.md

 Yeoman is language agnostic.
 It can generate projects in any language (Web, Java, Python, C#, etc.)

 Yeoman by itself doesn't make any decisions.
 Every decision is made by _generators_ which are basically plugins in the Yeoman environment.
-There's a [lot of publicly available generators](/generators) and its easy to [create a new one](/authoring) to match any workflow.
+There's a [lot of publicly available generators](/generators) and it's easy to [create a new one](/authoring) to match any workflow.
 Yeoman is always the right choice for your scaffolding needs.

 Here are some common use cases: